 Day Five: The creation of life in the oceans and in the skies

-Creating such a range life forms is challenging prospect.
+Creating such a range of life forms is a challenging prospect.
 Make sure you've lots of reference books to study first.
 An encyclopedia is usually a good place to start.

 The Encyclopedia of Early Earth by Isabel Greenberg